A bright green soup that’s great hot for a spring lunch or cold for a picnic at the beach.

 9. Add the nutmeg and salt and pepper to taste.

-10. Put the soup in a bowl or plate and garnish with two or three asparagus tips.
-Soup is good hot or cold depending of the weather.
+10. Put the soup in a bowl and garnish with 2 or 3 asparagus tips.
+The soup is good hot or cold depending on the weather.

-Contributed by Nathalie Sann, author of Fresh From the Farm.
+Contributed by Nathalie Sann, the author of Fresh from the Farm.